 - These people come together to form a group to overcome their common problems to improve their standard of living.

 - They are mostly from a similar socio-economic background and are involved in undertaking small savings amongst themselves in a bank.
 This amount acts as the fund for the SHGs and is used to provide loans to its members.

-- It is a vital tool to alleviate people from below poverty line and improve social status through the promotion of self-employment.
+- It is a vital tool to alleviate people from below the poverty line and improve social status through the promotion of self-employment.

 Who helps in the formation of SHGs?

 - Any local individual who has needed education or skills may help initiate the SHGs.